kapstarr/bookbot/README.md

-# BookBot is my first git project!
+# BookBot is a simple word counting script